Frequently Asked Questions

 Click fraud is when someone is repeatedly clicks on your website (either manually or using an automated program) with the intention of depleting your pay-per-click sponsored advertising budget.
 Once your budget has been depleted, your pay-per-click advertisements will no longer appear for the remainder of the month; hence, making your website unavailable for visitors.
 Click fraud is normally practiced by your competitors but not always.

-How do I know if my pay-per-click campaign is a victim of click fraud?
 You won't That's the problem.
 Only ClickReport can tell you for sure the clicking history that has occurred on your website's pay-per-click campaign.
 ClickReport provides you with Detailed Ad Campaign Reports that help you to quickly identify click fraud.

 ClickReport has been specifically designed to help you identify an excessive number of visits by the same IP address to your website.
 ClickReport gives you the option to take action!
 You can exclude those potentially fraudulent IP addresses from your Google pay-per-click campaign; hence, your website won't show on their computer!

-While Google AdSense currently offers no IP exclusion tool, any advertiser on your site who uses ClickReport.com in their AdWords campaign is ultimately helping to protect your website from fraudulent click activity.
+While Google AdSense currently offers no IP exclusion tool, any advertiser on your site who uses ClickReport.com in their Google Ads campaign is ultimately helping to protect your website from fraudulent click activity.
 Fraudulent clicks can cause Google to penalize website owners, and in some cases shut down their AdSense account.
 When ClickReport.com protects advertisers from click fraud, it is subsequently protecting the website in which the advertisement is displayed on.

 While the Script can be placed in different locations on the page, the best place to place the ClickReport script is at the bottom of your page.
 Place it right before the closing body tag </body>